- International Students

 The Fletcher School is located in a densely populated suburban area a few miles northwest of downtown Boston.
 The communities in which Fletcher students usually live are MEDFORD, SOMERVILLE, CAMBRIDGE, ARLINGTON, and MALDEN.
 Many apartments in this area are accessible by walking or by public transportation.
 Students with cars can live farther away from campus where housing is generally less expensive.
 The student population in the Boston area is enormous and good housing tends to disappear quickly.
 We therefore recommend that you visit the area to secure an apartment several months before the semester begins.

-We highly recommend looking at Google Maps online to get an idea of the area surrounding Fletcher.
-We also recommend looking at a public transportation system map.
+Here are a few online maps to help you get your bearings.
+The first is a map of the neighborhoods near Tufts.
+(Tufts is indicated by the red dot on the map.)
+The second is a public transportation system map.
 This will help you determine how to access Tufts and navigate the area via public transportation.
 (Tufts is located in Section 5 of the map.)

 In addition to the first month's rent, many landlords require that you pay the last month's rent plus a security deposit that is held by the landlord and returned to you when you leave if the property has not been damaged.
 Massachusetts State Law requires your landlord to deposit this money and to regularly show you the interest statement.
 Massachusetts State Law also stipulates that the amount of "up front money" cannot exceed three months' rent.
 It is wise to get a written, signed statement from the landlord concerning the condition of the apartment before you move in to insure that you will not be charged for damages for which you are not responsible.